kachick/lishogi-dev/README.md

 ## Motivation and concept

-I want similar solution like [lichess-org/lila-docker](https://github.com/lichess-org/lila-docker) in lishogi, but I couldn't find anything.\
+When I wanted a solution similar to [lichess-org/lila-docker](https://github.com/lichess-org/lila-docker) in lishogi, I couldn't find an overall solution.\
-So started this project, I want to prefer nix as much as possible instead of docker way.
+So I started this project.
+I prefer nix as possible rather than docker except for simple back-ends like databases.

-In this repo

-- Setting up the coding dependencies with nix and flake
-- Back-end will run in containers